-There are three leaking underground storage tank sites (Figure 83) and one NPDES-permitted facility in the subwatershed, the Bear-High-Wolf Lake RSD.
+There are three leaking underground storage tank sites (Figure 84) and one NPDES-permitted facility in the subwatershed, the Bear-High-Wolf Lake RSD.
 There are no open dumps, brownfields, corrective action sites, voluntary remediation sites or industrial waste facilities located within the Winebrenner Branch-Carrol Creek subwatershed.

-Agricultural land use is the predominant land use in the Winebrenner Branch-Carrol Creek subwatershed.
-Additionally, a number of small animal operations and pastures are also present (Figure 83).
+Additionally, a number of small animal operations and pastures are also present (Figure 84).
 In total, five unregulated animal operations housing more than 95 cows and horses which were identified during the windshield survey.
 No active confined feeding operations are located within the Winebrenner Branch-Carrol Creek subwatershed.
 In total, manure from small animal operations total over 2,068 tons per year, which contains almost 997 pounds of nitrogen, almost 491 pounds of phosphorus and 5.74E+13 colonies of E. coli.
 Livestock do not appear to have access to the subwatershed streams based on windshield survey observations.
 Lack of buffer is a concern in the subwatershed.
-Approximately 5.7 miles (24%) of narrow buffer were identified within the subwatershed (Figure 83).
-Upper Elkhart River Watershed Management Plan - Draft 5 - SUBJECT TO REVISION Elkhart, Kosciusko, Lagrange and Noble Counties, Indiana
+Approximately 5.7 miles (24%) of narrow buffer were identified within the subwatershed (Figure 84).

-Figure 83.
+Figure 84.
 Potential point and non-point sources of pollution and suggested solutions in the Winebrenner Branch-Carrol Creek subwatershed.

-Waterbodies within the Winebrenner Branch-Carrol Creek subwatershed have been sampled at four locations (Figure 84).
+Waterbodies within the Winebrenner Branch-Carrol Creek subwatershed have been sampled at four locations (Figure 85).
 Assessments include collection of water chemistry data by IDEM (3 sites) and by SJRBC (1 site).
 One site in the Winebrenner Branch-Carrol Creek subwatershed is being sampled as part of the current project (shown as Upper sample sites).
 No USGS stream gages are in the Winebrenner Branch-Carrol Creek subwatershed.